Davis’ 2-out, 2-run single in 9th lifts A’s over Twins 5-4

 TRAINER’S ROOM

 Athletics: LHP Brett Anderson left the game after giving up Sanó’s homer in the seventh.
-The team said he was lifted with a blister on his left middle finger. .
-3B Matt Chapman was back in the lineup after not starting the past two games with left ankle soreness.
+Anderson said he has an issue with the fingernail on his left middle finger. … 3B Matt Chapman was back in the lineup after not starting the past two games with left ankle soreness.
 Chapman fouled a ball off his left shin in the third inning but stayed in the game.

-Twins: OF Eddie Rosario was out of the lineup as he works his way back from missing time with an ankle sprain.
-Manager Rocco Baldelli also said Rosario was dealing with a stomach illness the night before. .
-2B Jonathan Schoop returned after missing three games with an abdominal strain.
+Twins: Rosario was out of the lineup as he works his way back from missing time with an ankle sprain.
+Manager Rocco Baldelli also said Rosario was dealing with a stomach illness the night before. … 2B Jonathan Schoop returned after missing three games with an abdominal strain.

 UP NEXT